Cross Subsidy – Architecture for a New India (lecture)

 24 July, 2014 - 24 July, 2014

-Mehrotra’s talk focussed on the idea of ‘cross subsidy’ as a tool to engage with architectural and urban practice in India.
+Rahul Mehrotra tenders a talk focussed on the idea of ‘cross subsidy’ as a tool to engage with architectural and urban practice in India.
 A model where research, activism and building practices seamlessly weave into a singular mode of engagement with the built environment.
-In addition, the lecture considered and elaborated on how architecture and the built environment may play a role in dissipating ‘inequity’ in contemporary Indian society.
+In addition, the lecture considers and elaborates on how architecture and the built environment may play a role in dissipating inequity in contemporary Indian society.